- Country: The United States

 Then they ran into reality and the result is that now everyone's excessively pessimistic.
 And I think what would be appropriate is if we all got back on the happy road in between.

-Let me flesh that out a little by saying a bit on the security side of things and a bit on the governance side of things,
+Let me flesh that out a little by saying a bit on the security side of things and a bit on the governance side of things, because I think this rollercoaster ride is a response to stimuli on both of those scores.

 - Full website and iPad access